Page content

 Body & Mind

 A dyre can see in tricolor and said vision is clear, sharp, and equally good during day and night.
 They can see in more detail and further than humans.
 This gives dyres the ability to rely on sight just as much as scent to analyze their surroundings.
 Thick whiskers on their muzzle and above their eyes allow them to feel vibrations in the air and sense approaching dangers.
 Since dissipating heat loads is difficult, dyres found in hot areas possess this countercurrent heat exchange called the carotid rete mirabile that allows their brain to stay cool even if the body is overheating.
 The quantity of blood vessels in pads and ears vary per region.
 Dyres adapted to bitter colds have less blood vessels, enabling them to retain more heat.
 They have a naturally large rib cage, very round torso, and a large lung capacity.
 The tail is usually long, muscular, and has a really fluffy shape, making it more fur than tail.
 The tail not only functions like a rudder on a boat to keep their balance, it's also prehensile, able to grab and hold things.
 Parents may use the tail to cover their face during a storm and as a blanket to keep pups warm.
-The species is self-aware and has complex emotions like humans do.
-They don't wear clothes like a vest, jacket, and so forth, yet collars, neck wear, and cyberwares are common.
-Dyres also have the capacity of speech, reading, and writing.
-Their language is known as Tirolese.
-The species often repurposes technology and objects into something new the district can use.
-Ruined skyscrapers are often their den, each apartment room may be fought for ownership.
-The dyre usually holds strong their beliefs and morals, yet there are cases of dyres doing the opposite.
-Psychological warfare is common and preferred over physical fights, in most cases. |

 Relationships & Identities

 Adoption amongst dyres is actually more frequent than giving birth, yet the immense love for puppies can sometimes be disastrous, as a young district may find stray pups and take them in despite not having enough resources for them.
 The hardships of life on their own and the high mortality rate haven't been experienced yet.
 With these young districts or first-time parents who lost all their pups, the female's body may produce signs such as the sensation of fetal movement, a condition known as ghost pregnancy.
 The adoption of a human or vledax by dyres is a rarity due to their wild nature compared to the city nature of the other two.
 They will also not have "shame" the same way vledaxes and humans do.
 As such, they'll fuck in public, watch others at it, or sit down by an unsuspecting couple.
 Having great flexibility, dyres are able to take on a variety of sexual positions.
-[Natural anatomy chart.
-Is nsfw.]
 They may use body mods to enhance the fun.

 Adoption amongst dyres is actually more frequent than giving birth, yet the immense love for puppies can sometimes be disastrous, as a young district may find stray pups and take them in despite not having enough resources for them.
 The hardships of life on their own and the high mortality rate haven't been experienced yet.
 With these young districts or first-time parents who lost all their pups, the female's body may produce signs such as the sensation of fetal movement, a condition known as ghost pregnancy.
 The adoption of a human or vledax by dyres is a rarity due to their wild nature compared to the city nature of the other two.
 They will also not have "shame" the same way vledaxes and humans do.
 As such, they'll fuck in public, watch others at it, or sit down by an unsuspecting couple.
 Having great flexibility, dyres are able to take on a variety of sexual positions.
-[Natural anatomy chart.
-Is nsfw.]
 They may use body mods to enhance the fun.

 Life cycle